nihil84/crookie/README.md

 This is more a private collection of code snippets and little toolsets than a library, but you could find some useful classes for your project.

+The library is still in a highly experimental phase of its life, I apologies for all the lacks in documentation and I cannot guarantee that the public interface of any of the classes of the library will not change in the future.

 ## Dependencies ##

 The library has no dependencies except for the C++11 standard library.
 If you want to build also the test suite you will need `boost-test` headers and `libboost_unit_test_framework.a` compiled for your target.